Large Black: In other countries

-By 1913, Large Black had by then spread throughout most of Britain, and had been exported to most of mainland Europe and to North and South America, Africa and Oceania.
+By 1913 the Large Black had been exported to many parts of mainland Europe and to North and South America, Africa and Oceania.
+In the twenty-first century it is reported to DAD-IS by fourteen countries: Argentina, Antigua and Barbuda, Australia, Brazil, Bhutan, Canada, the Democratic Republic of the Congo, the Republic of Korea, Saint Lucia, New Zealand, the Russian Federation, Rwanda, Ukraine and the United States.
+The only substantial population is in Argentina, where the total number is estimated at between 3815±and.

 The first exports to Australia were in 1902 or 1903, with the Large Black being chosen over the Berkshire pig because of their ability to thrive in hot weather, their foraging abilities and their fecundity.
-By 1930, Large Blacks represented only 1 percent of Australia pig population, and were raised mainly by breeders in Victoria, South Australia and Tasmania.
-The breed population continued to hover around 1 percent of the total population, with a slight increase after World War II and a decrease to almost zero new registrations in the 1980s.
+By 1930, Large Blacks represented only 1 percent of Australian pig population, and were raised mainly by breeders in Victoria, South Australia and Tasmania.
+The breed population continued to hover around 1 percent of the total population, with a slight increase after the Second World War and a decrease to almost zero new registrations in the 1980s.
 The first exports to the US were in the 1920s, but the population in that country dwindled to the point where imports were again necessary in 1985.
-Today, small herds can be found in the US that descend from the pigs imported in 1985 and 1990, and there are also herds in Canada, Australia, and South Africa.